Holiday Train returning to Owatonna in December

 Aside from the food shelf awareness, the Holiday Train also provides free musical entertainment as a part of its tour.
 Country singer Meghan Patrick, rhythm and blues singer Tanika Charles, and country singer Kelly Prescott will perform as a part of the Owatonna show.

-The Canadian Pacific Holiday Train will be stopped at the 1145 Park Drive rail crossing near the Owatonna Bus Company on Thursday, Dec.
+The Canadian Pacific Holiday Train stops sat the 1145 Park Drive rail crossing near the Owatonna Bus Company Dec.
 5. The train is scheduled to arrive at 3:40 p.m. with the performance starting promptly after arrival.
 The train will depart from there for Waseca, scheduled to arrive at the State Street and Highway 13 crossing at 5:15 p.m.